The Harvey Entertainment Company: Restructuring

-Sale of assets to Classic Media
+Sale to Classic Media and DreamWorks Animation (and later years)

-In August, it was announced that Lions Gate Entertainment was an interested partner in taking over Harvey Entertainment with eight other companies also interested.
-At the end of the month, the newly formed Classic Media announced that they would purchase a 60% stake in Harvey Entertainment for a cash-and-stock deal valued at $30 million.
+In August 2000, it was reported that over nine companies, including Canadian-based Lions Gate Entertainment were interested in purchasing Harvey.
+At the end of the month, the newly formed Classic Media announced that they would purchase a 60% stake in the company for a cash-and-stock deal valued at $30 million.
 The deal fell through at the beginning of November.
-At this point, Harvey Entertainment was on the verge of liquidation.
-Harvey sold international sales rights to the PM Entertainment library to CineTel Films in February 2001.
+During the end of 2000, Harvey was on the verge of collapsing into liquidation.
+As such, to save money, Harvey sold international sales rights to the PM Entertainment library to CineTel Films in February 2001.

-Following the failed purchase, on March 8, 2001, The Harvey Entertainment Company announced that Classic Media would purchase all its media library for $17 million.
+Following the failed purchase prior, on March 8, 2001, The Harvey Entertainment Company announced that Classic Media would purchase all its media library for $17 million.
 The deal would include Harvey's entire library of classic characters, film library, print materials, the "Harvey" brand and logo, among others.
 The Harvey Entertainment Company (including PM Entertainment) itself would not be included in the sale and would be renamed.
-The deal was verified by the two businesses in May and the deal was closed on June 26.
-The following day, The Harvey Entertainment Company was renamed Sunland Entertainment Co., putting a focus exclusively on the PM Entertainment catalogue.
-Following the sale of the Harvey characters, Classic Media formed an in-name subsidiary entitled Harvey Entertainment, Inc. to hold all copyrights to the Harvey catalog.
+The deal was verified by the two businesses in May and officially closed on June 26.
+The following day, the Harvey Entertainment Company was renamed Sunland Entertainment Co., putting a focus exclusively on the PM Entertainment catalogue while Classic Media formed Harvey Entertainment Inc. to hold all copyrights to the Harvey catalog.

 In 2003, Roger Burlage sold the remains of Sunland Entertainment and PM Entertainment, alongside its library, to a group of investors who also purchased out the assets of CineTel Films.
 With this, Echo Bridge Entertainment was formed.
+In 2006, Casper's Scare School would air on Cartoon Network as the first ever venture from Classic Media.
+Genius would release a compilation of Harveytoons shorts on November that same year.
+Beginning in 2007, Genius would strike a deal with Harvey's parent company Echo Bridge, including Classic Media, to distribute their output on DVD as part of their long-term deal.
+As such, more compilations of Harveytoons shorts would be released on DVD during between 2007 and 2008.
+A TV series that serves as a sequel to its TV movie would air on Cartoon Network from 2009 to 2012.
+In addition, a comic series that was to celebrate 60 years of Casper would be issued by Arden Entertainment from 2009 to 2010.
+In 2009, Classic Media's home media distributors Genius Products and Echo Bridge were sold to Vivendi Entertainment, as the former company went into Chapter 11 bankruptcy due to being victims of the worldwide recession.